Michael Smith Ethics Case Competition

 Team Composition and Registration:

 Teams are to be comprised of four members.
-Each team identifies a captain, and this competition is limited to 25 teams that will be registered on a first come, first served basis.
-Teams are permitted to select a faculty advisor, who may provide feedback as they develop their case presentation.
+Each team identifies a captain, and this competition is limited to 20 teams that will be registered on a first come, first served basis.
+Teams are permitted and encouraged to select a faculty advisor, who may provide feedback as they develop their case presentation.
+Team registration will open on Wednesday, November 1, and the deadline to register is Friday, December 1.

-The case was distributed on Thursday, February 2.
-The semifinal round of student presentations took place from 5 p.m. – 10 p.m. on Thursday, February 16th.
-The semifinal round consisted of a 15 minute PowerPoint presentation with cited information sources, followed by five minutes of questions from a panel of faculty and alumni judges.
+The case will be distributed at 9 a.m. on Friday, January 19.
+The semifinal round of student presentations will take place from 5 p.m. to 10 p.m. on Wednesday, January 31.
+The semifinal round consists of a 15-minute PowerPoint presentation with cited information sources, followed by five minutes of questions from a panel of faculty and alumni judges.
 All team members must participate in the team presentation.
 Based on judge evaluations of team performance, five teams advance to the Final Round.

-Final round presentations were held on February 25th, with the similar rules as for the semifinal round, except for a longer question and answer period (a 15-minute PowerPoint presentation, followed by 10 minutes of questions from the judges).
-After a champion is crowned, all of the final round teams will attend the Friars Basketball game against Marquette.
+Final round presentations will be held on Saturday, February 3, with the similar rules as for the semifinal round, except for a longer question and answer period (a 15-minute PowerPoint presentation, followed by 10 minutes of questions from the judges).
+After a champion is crowned, all of the final round teams will be invited to attend the Friars Basketball game against Georgetown on Tuesday, February 6.

 Submissions will be evaluated on the creativity, practicality, and persuasiveness of the recommendations.

 The first place team will earn $2,000, to be shared evenly among the team of four students.
-If possible, the team will also represent the college in the Annual Collegiate Ethics Case Competition at the Eller College of Management, The University of Arizona, scheduled for October, 2017.
+If possible, the team will also represent the college in the Annual Collegiate Ethics Case Competition at the Eller College of Management, The University of Arizona, scheduled for Fall 2018.

 The second place team will earn $1,000, to be shared evenly among the team of four students.